captainminh1999/record-deduplication/README.md

 * `cleaned.csv` – the processed data ready for the next step.
 * `removed_rows.csv` – any dropped duplicates (if no rows were dropped, this file may have only headers or be empty).
-* `run_history.log` – a log file where each pipeline step appends the stage name, start/end times, number of rows processed, and duration.
+* `run_history.log` (in `data/`) – a log file where each pipeline step appends the stage name, start/end times, number of rows processed, and duration.

 > **Example:** Using the provided `sample_input.csv` (already in the `data/` folder) as input will result in a `cleaned.csv` with 2 records and a `removed_rows.csv` containing the two rows that shared the same company or domain.
 The log file will note the preprocessing step and how many rows remained.